-The Mount Vernon Police Department continuously accepts applications for employment.
-We currently have openings; interested parties are encouraged to visit Public Safety Testing for information on how to apply.
+The Mount Vernon Police Department continuously accepts applications for Police Officer employment and Park Ranger until the position is filled.
+We currently have openings for both positions; interested parties are encouraged to visit Public Safety Testing for information on how to apply.
 The application and test scheduling process is completed at the convenience of a computer terminal.

 Benefits & Working Conditions

-Check out our benefits package and working conditions.
+- Police Officer benefits package and working conditions

 It is important to our department to recruit quality employees, and to represent the diversity of the community we serve.
 The multi-faceted hiring process takes anywhere from four to six months, and includes the following: